Abdominal breath refers to breathing deeply into the bottom of the lungs and using the Diaphragm to breathe.

-Abdominal breath massages the internal organs, stimulates the blood flow to the organs, encourages good digestion and elimination, relaxes the nervous system, provides more oxygen intake, makes you feel deeply energized, and just feels good.
+Abdominal breath massages the internal organs, stimulates the blood flow to the organs, encourages good digestion and elimination, relaxes the nervous system, provides more oxygen intake, and just feels good.

 When you breathe into your belly, the diaphragm pushes down on the abdominal organs.
 This creates pressure in the abdominal cavity.